futureoceanslab/Fisheries-Resilience-Index/data/README.md

-## ecological_indicators_cod.csv and ecological_indicators_hake.csv
+## ecological_indicators.csv

 Columns:

-- SPECIES (character): Species
+- **SPECIES** (character): Species

-- STOCK (character): Stock
+- **STOCK** (character): Stock

-- area2006 (integer): Area indicator.
+- **area2006** (integer): Area indicator.
 See section "Area (E1)"" in 1.A in "SI 2.
 Indicators and Factors" for details.

-- area2100 (integer): Area indicator.
+- **area2100** (integer): Area indicator.
 See section "Area (E1)"" in 1.A in "SI 2.
 Indicators and Factors" for details.

+- **T50** (numeric): Temperature indicator.
+Species temperature 50% range.
+Cheung et al. 2015?.
+See section "Temperature (E3)" in 1.A in "SI 2.
+Indicators and Factors" for details.

+- **Trange** (numeric): Temperature indicator.
+Species temperature 75%-25% range.
+Cheung et al. 2015?.
+See section "Temperature (E3)" in 1.A in "SI 2.
+Indicators and Factors" for details.

+- **OverMSY** (numeric): Overexploitation indicator.
+Costello et al., 2012.
+Neubauer et al.  See section "Overexploitation (E4)"" in 1.A in "SI 2.
+Indicators and Factors" for details.

+- **Status** (numeric): Overexploitation indicator.
+See section "Overexploitation (E4)"" in 1.A in "SI 2.
+Indicators and Factors" for details.

+- **Recovery** (numeric): Recovery indicator.
+Recovery time.
+YEARS UNDER THE SSBLIMIT.
+See section "Recovery (E5)"" in 1.A in "SI 2.
+Indicators and Factors" for details.

-- SSBrecent (numeric): Abundance indicator.
+- **B_SSBrecent** (numeric): Abundance indicator.
 Biomass recent.
+Trend SSG 1980-2010/SSB stock average.
 See "Abundance (E2)" in 1.A in "SI 2.
 Indicators and Factors" for details on computation.

-- SSBhistoric (numeric): Abundance indicator.
+- **B_SSBhistoric** (numeric): Abundance indicator.
 Biomass historic.
+Trend SSG 1950-2010/SSB stock average.
 See "Abundance (E2)" in 1.A in "SI 2.
 Indicators and Factors" for details on computation.

-- Ftrend (numeric): Abundance indicator.
+- **B_Ftrend** (numeric): Abundance indicator.
 Mortality.
+Trend F 19??-20??/F stock average.
 See "Abundance (E2)" in 1.A in "SI 2.
 Indicators and Factors" for details on computation.

-- Rtrend (numeric): Abundance indicator.
+- **B_Rtrend** (numeric): Abundance indicator.
 Recruitment.
+Trend R 19??-20??/R stock average.
 See "Abundance (E2)" in 1.A in "SI 2.
 Indicators and Factors" for details on computation.
-- T50 (numeric): Temperature indicator.
-Mean temperature.
-See section "Temperature (E3)" in 1.A in "SI 2.
-Indicators and Factors" for details.
-- Trange (numeric): Temperature indicator.
-Temperature range.
-See section "Temperature (E3)" in 1.A in "SI 2.
-Indicators and Factors" for details.
-- OverMSY (numeric): Overexploitation indicator.
-See section "Overexploitation (E4)"" in 1.A in "SI 2.
-Indicators and Factors" for details.
-- Status (numeric): Overexploitation indicator.
-See section "Overexploitation (E4)"" in 1.A in "SI 2.
-Indicators and Factors" for details.
-- Recovery (numeric): Recovery indicator.
-Recovery time.
-See section "Recovery (E5)"" in 1.A in "SI 2.
-Indicators and Factors" for details.

-## ecological_factors_cod.csv and ecological_factors_hake.csv
+## ecological_factors.csv

 Columns:

-- SPECIES (character): Species
+- **SPECIES** (character): Species

-- STOCK (character): Stock
+- **STOCK** (character): Stock

-- ABUNDANCE (numeric): Abundance factor.
+- **ABUNDANCE** (numeric): Abundance factor.
 See "Abundance (E2)" in 1.A in "SI 2.
 Indicators and Factors" for details on computation.

-- TEMPERATURE (numeric): Temperature factor.
+- **TEMPERATURE** (numeric): Temperature factor.
 See section "Temperature (E3)" in 1.A in "SI 2.
 Indicators and Factors" for details on computation.

-- OVEREXPLOITATION (numeric): Overexploitation factor.
+- **OVEREXPLOITATION** (numeric): Overexploitation factor.
 See section "Overexploitation (E4)"" in 1.A in "SI 2.
 Indicators and Factors" for details on computation.

-- RECOVERY (numeric): Recovery factor.
+- **RECOVERY** (numeric): Recovery factor.
 See section "Recovery (E5)"" in 1.A in "SI 2.
 Indicators and Factors" for details on computation.

-## eco_country_cod.csv and eco_country_hake.csv
+## ecological_factors_country.csv

 Ecological factors per stock are converted to factors per country based on whether the stock is being fished by the EU member country, based on the data from ICES Historical Nominal Catches 1950-2010 (http://www.ices.dk/marine-data/dataset- collections/Pages/Fish-catch-and-stock-assessment.aspx) See table 8 in "SI 2.
 Indicators and Factors".

 The values of ecological factors in countries are calculated as the mean of the values of ecological factors in stocks that these countries fish.
 Therefore, the values in these files are computed from ecological_factors_cod.csv and ecological_factors_hake.csv.

 Columns:

-- COUNTRY (character): ISO Alpha-2 Country code.
+- **SPECIES** (character): Species

-- ABUNDANCE (numeric): Abundance factor.
+- **ABUNDANCE** (numeric): Abundance factor.
+See "Abundance (E2)" in 1.A in "SI 2.
+Indicators and Factors" for details on computation.

-- TEMPERATURE (numeric): Temperature factor. computation.
+- **TEMPERATURE** (numeric): Temperature factor.
+See section "Temperature (E3)" in 1.A in "SI 2.
+Indicators and Factors" for details on computation.

-- OVEREXPLOITATION (numeric): Overexploitation factor. details on computation.
+- **OVEREXPLOITATION** (numeric): Overexploitation factor.
+See section "Overexploitation (E4)"" in 1.A in "SI 2.
+Indicators and Factors" for details on computation.

-- RECOVERY (numeric): Recovery factor.
+- **RECOVERY** (numeric): Recovery factor.
+See section "Recovery (E5)"" in 1.A in "SI 2.
+Indicators and Factors" for details on computation.

 ## socioeconomic_indicators_cod.csv and socioeconomic_indicators_hake.csv